EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/que-es-grpc-y-para-que-sirven-los-protobuffers/index.en.md

 aliases:
 - /en/unleash-your-apis-potential-with-grpc-and-protobuffers/
 - /en/fast-and-performant-apis-using-grpc-and-protobuffers/
+- /en/software-architecture/fast-and-performant-apis-using-grpc-and-protobuffers/
 authors:
 - Eduardo Zepeda
 categories:
 - software architecture
 coverImage: images/que-es-grpc-y-protobuffers.jpg
 date: '2023-01-19'
-description: What is a gRPC API and what are .proto files and protobuffers?
+description: What is a Go Lang gRPC API and what are .proto files and protobuffers?
 What are the advantages of protobuffers over JSON and why are they so fast and efficient?
 keywords:
 - REST
 - software architecture
 - API
 - best practices
-title: Fast and performant APIs using gRPC and Protobuffers
+title: Fast and performant APIs using Go Lang gRPC and Protobuffers
 ---

-Protobuffers allow you to create a gRPC API that has the characteristic of being incredibly faster, because it uses binary instead of other less optimized formats (such as JSON), in this post you will learn what this type of API is and why it is so fast.
+Protobuffers allow you to create a Go Lang gRPC API that has the characteristic of being incredibly faster, because it uses binary instead of other less optimized formats (such as JSON), in this post you will learn what this type of API is and why it is so fast.

 In my post about [the basic features about a REST API]({{< ref path="/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.md" lang="en" >}}) I mentioned to you that, besides REST, there were other types of APIS, one of them is gRPC, which is derived from RPC, so let's start the post talking about the latter.